marcelofern/marcelofern.github.io/posts/management/thoughts-on-management/index.md

 - Ruined by Design (Mike Monteiro)
 - The Manager's Path (Camille Fournier)

 ## Closing Remarks

-Even after writing about all of these topics I myself am not able to perform these advices every single day.
+Even after writing about all of these topics I myself am not able to perform these advices to the dot every single day.

 If not by an act of human fallibility, in some situations it is just not possible to follow general advice, and I think this is OK.

-What matters the most is (i) constantly learning and being actively interested in how to be better at management, (ii) checking whether you'd like someone to manage you the way you manage your team, (iii) critically think about management and leadership decisions, (iv) keep track of progress!
+What matters the most is (i) constantly learning and being actively interested in how to be better at management, (ii) checking whether you'd like someone to manage you the way you manage your team, (iii) critically thinking about management and leadership decisions, (iv) keeping track of progress!